rickslayer/pessl-task/README.md

 <p align="center"><img src="https://res.cloudinary.com/prra/image/upload/v1599065168/benchmark-microframework_l365r6.png"></p>

 ## ⚒ Redis Cache
-- For the proporse of this app, I used Redis to control and send e-mail asynchronos
+- For the proporse of this app, I used Redis to control and send e-mail asynchronous
 - Also is super fast.
 <p align="center">
 <a href="https://stackshare.io/stackups/amazon-sqs-vs-redis">